windbench/WEMEP/windconditions/windconditions.rst

   .. math:: V(z) = V(z_r)\left(\frac{z}{z_r}\right)^{\alpha}

-Uncertainty Quantification
+AEP Prediction Bias and Uncertainty Quantification
-""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""""

-It is defined in terms of the median (:math:`P50`), representing an excedence probability of 50%, and the standard deviation (:math:`\sigma_{AEP}`) as a measure of uncertainty.
+The pre-construction energy yield assessment process will output a distribution of AEP defined in terms of the median :math:`P50`, where the actual AEP would be exceeded 50% of the time, and a standard deviation :math:`\sigma_{AEP}` as a measure of the AEP *uncertainty*.
+Then, the *prediction bias* is the difference between the estimated *P50* and the actual AEP

-* *

-.. todo:: Define end-user requirements explicitely.

-   * Discuss IEC 61400-15 context (industry perspective)
-   * Add definitions of quantities of interest including uncertainty quantification categories
-   * Impact of bias and uncertainty: set quality acceptance criteria
+.. math:: BIAS_{AEP} = AEP_{true} - AEP_{P50}

+While each quantity of interest can be subject to uncertainty quantification individually, the main focus of the IEC 61400-15-2 standard is to predict the overall energy production uncertainty since this is directly connected to the financial performance of a wind project.
+This overall uncertainty is broken down into categories and subcategories by the standard to provide a common framework for the wind industry.
+Lee and Fields (2020) provide a review of energy yield assessment prediction bias, losses and uncertainties following this framework.
+The review shows that while there has been a tendency towards the overestimation of P50, this has been progressively corrected and we are now approaching zero bias on average.
+The estimated mean AEP uncertainty remains at over 6% implying that there is room for improvement.
+Indeed, changing the uncertainty by 1% can lead to 3-5% change in the net present value of a wind farm (Kline, 2019).

 Numerical Site Calibration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^